1neWrld/Quack-Mayhem/README.md

 A Turn-Based Grid Strategy Game

  Where ducks battle out using weaponry and tactics.
- I have implemented good, clean coding practices, to ensure adding new mechanics to the game is quick, clean and efficient.
+ I have implemented  AI Navigation (A* Pathfinding) with good, clean coding practices, to ensure adding new mechanics to the game is quick, clean and efficient.

 ![Quack Mayhem Preview](My%20project/Assets/Images/QuackMayhem_Gif.gif)